Built using Unity’s Scriptable Render Pipeline (SRP)

 With an SRP, you can control and tailor rendering via C# scripts.
 So you can either slightly modify or completely rebuild and customize the render pipeline according to your needs.

 With fully unified, physically based rendering and uncompromising GPU performance, HDRP is tailor-made for ambitious high-fidelity productions.

 HDRP targets high-end hardware such as PC, Xbox, and PlayStation.
 You are able to achieve realistic graphics in demanding scenarios.
 HDRP uses Compute Shader technology and takes advantage of GPU hardware.

-Use HDRP to create AAA-quality games, automotive demos, architectural applications, and anything that prioritizes high-fidelity graphics over performance.
+Use HDRP to create high-fidelity games, automotive demos, architectural applications, and anything that prioritizes graphics quality.
 HDRP uses physically based Lighting and Materials, and supports both Forward and Deferred rendering paths.

 Ship to current-generation consoles and modern PC hardware

 HDRP offers a huge technological leap in graphical realism and advances in usability.

 It is designed to benefit games shipping on current-generation consoles and modern PC hardware.

 What’s new in 2019.3

 Custom post-processing allows you to write effects that will be automatically integrated with the volume system.
 The custom render pass allows you to inject shaders and C# at certain points inside the render loop, giving you the ability to draw objects, do full-screen passes and read some camera buffers like depth, color or normal.